 - b) Short Film International Competition Jury, composed of renowned personalities from the world of cinema, at least one of whom will be Portuguese.
-The Jury will be responsible for assigning the following awards: Short Film Grand Prize, Special Mentions to Animation, Documentary and Fiction.
+The Jury will be responsible for assigning the following awards: Short Film Grand Prize, Best Animation, Best Documentary and Best Fiction.

-- c) National Competition Jury, composed of renowned personalities from the world of cinema.
-The Jury is responsible for assigning the following awards: Best Portuguese Feature Film, Best Portuguese Short Film, New Talent in Short Film and Brand New.
+- c) National Competition Jury, composed of renowned personalities from the world of cinema, responsible for assigning the following awards: Best Portuguese Feature Film, Best Portuguese Short Film, New Talent in Short Film and Brand New.

-- d) IndieJunior Jury, composed of students from Portuguese schools, and will be responsible for assigning the IndieJunior Award to a film in the respective section.
+- d) IndieJunior Jury, composed of students from Portuguese schools, responsible for assigning the IndieJunior Award to a film in the respective section.